Which credit cards allow co-signers?

 In the past, applying for a credit card with a co-signer was a common way to increase your approval odds.
 Unfortunately, most major credit issuers have phased out this option.
-However, Bank of America allows you to add a co-applicant to your credit card after your application has been approved—and a few credit cards, including the Apple Card, allow you to create a joint credit account with another person.
+However, a few credit cards, including the Apple Card*, allow you to create a joint credit account with another person.

-Here’s what you need to know about co-signers, co-applicants and joint credit cards, as well as other options for people who want to build their credit quickly.
+Here’s what you need to know about co-signers and joint credit cards, as well as other options for people who want to build their credit quickly.

-We contacted each of the following credit card issuers in January 2022 to confirm that they did not allow people to apply for credit cards with co-signers:
+Most major credit card issuers no longer allow co-signers.
+In fact, we contacted each of the following credit card issuers in February 2023 to confirm that they did not allow people to apply for credit cards with co-signers:

 Alternatives to finding a co-signer